stackbit/jamstackthemes/content/theme/vredeburg.md

   - Tailwind
 archetype:
   - Blog
-description: 'A simple starter project to create a blog using Eleventy and Tailwind CSS'
+description: A simple starter project to create a blog using Eleventy and Tailwind CSS
+stale: false
 ---

 # Vredeburg